-In order to smoothen the rough parts of the wood, “wood hardening” is carried out, whereby the wood is soaked in purified wood lacquer.
-Wood hardening produces a foundation for the first coating.
-Next, a mixture of textile scraps and wood powder is blended with a lacquer known as kokuso, and this is embedded into the board joints.
+In order to smooth the rough parts of the wood, it is soaked in purified wood lacquer.
+This process, called wood hardening, produces a foundation for the first coating.
+Next, a mixture of textile scraps and wood powder is blended with a lacquer known as kokuso, which is embedded into the board joints.

-Pewter, formed by mixing polishing powder and glue, is applied to lacquer-coated parts using a spatula.
-Excessive application can cause cracks to occur or lead to the burying of engraved parts.
-On the other hand, if it is applied too thinly, the wood grain may become visible, so skill is required in its application.
+- 3. Applying pewter Pewter, formed by mixing polishing powder and glue, is applied with a spatula to lacquer-coated parts of the wood.
+Excessive application can cause cracks to occur or lead to the covering of engraved sections.
+On the other hand, if it is applied too lightly, the wood grain may become visible, so application skill is required.

 - 5. Base application and polishing

-All surfaces of the vessel are polished using grindstone, and lacquer base is applied.
-Thereafter, the process of drying and lacquering is repeated 2 to 3 times.
+All surfaces of the piece are polished using grindstone and lacquer base is applied.
+Then, the process of drying and lacquering is repeated two to three times.

-Lacquer is spread evenly to prevent rust, and water polishing is carried out.
-This work is repeated 2 to 3 times.
+Lacquer is spread evenly to prevent rust and water polishing is done.
+This work is repeated two to three times.

 - 7. Intermediate coating

-In the lacquering process, there are two types of lacquering: the intermediate coating, and the overcoating.
-The intermediate coating is first carried out to ensure that the overcoating has a beautiful finish.
+For the lacquering process, there is intermediate coating and overcoating.
+The intermediate coating is first done to ensure that the overcoating has a beautiful finish.
 Black intermediate lacquer is applied smoothly with a special paint brush.
-Once it has been applied, the article is placed inside a lacquer bath at a temperature of 23℃ to 25℃ and with a humidity level of approximately 80%, and is then dried for 1 to 2 days.
+Once it has been applied, the piece is placed inside a lacquer bath at a temperature of 23 to 25℃ (73.4 to 77℉) and with a humidity level of approximately eighty percent, and dried for one to two days.

 - 8. Small/medium polishing

-After drying, water polishing is carried out using a substance made from Shizuoka charcoal, which is produced by burning the Japanese tung oil tree.
-The reason for polishing again once this has been applied is not only to make the surface flat, but it is also important in terms of boosting the adhesiveness of the overcoating lacquer.
+After drying, water polishing is done using a substance made from Shizuoka charcoal, which is produced by burning the tung tree.
+The reason for polishing is not only to make the surface flat, but also for boosting the adhesion of the overcoating lacquer.

 - 9. Overcoating

-Prior to the overcoating process, which determines the finishing touches, the area around the article is cleaned to remove dust, and then the coating work begins.
-Firstly, water lacquer is applied, and this is followed by varnish.
-The properties of the overcoating lacquer are susceptible to being affected by temperature and atmospheric temperature, so it is important to carefully regulate the viscosity of the lacquer on the same day.
-Thereafter, also when drying in a lacquer bath for 1 to 2 days, the room temperature is regulated in line with the humidity level and temperature on that day.
+Prior to the overcoating process, which determines the resulting appearance, the piece is cleaned to remove dust before the coating work begins.
+Overcoating lacquer is susceptible to being affected by temperature, so it is important to carefully regulate the viscosity of the lacquer.
+Therefore, when drying in a lacquer bath for one to two days, the room temperature is regulated in line with the same humidity level and temperature as application.

-After drying, polishing lacquer filtered with Yoshino paper (thin, translucent paper) is applied, and water polishing is carried out using charcoal for polishing.
+After drying, polishing lacquer filtered with thin, translucent traditional Japanese paper is applied, and water polishing is done using charcoal.

-Polishing powder is applied to absorbent cotton, and the polished surfaces are further polished to produce a finely coated skin.
+Polishing powder is applied to absorbent cotton and the surfaces are further polished to produce a finely coated base.

 - 12. Polish refinement

 Absorbent cotton is soaked with canola oil, which is used for polishing, and the coated surfaces are lightly scrubbed.
-For the finishing, horn meal or titanium, etc. is applied using the fingertips or the palm of the hand.
+For the finishing touches, horn meal or titanium is applied using the fingertips or palm of the hand.

 - 13. Decoration

-When maki-e is applied to the beautifully polished vessel, the article is complete.
+When maki-e is applied to the beautifully polished piece, it is complete.